 Welcome to the National Partnerships Home Page

-Education at the Kennedy Center includes the following four, nation-wide networks.
-The National Partnerships department is composed of Any Given Child, Partners in Education, and the Kennedy Center Alliance for Arts Education Network.
-The VSA and Accessibility department manages the VSA Network.
+Education at the Kennedy Center includes the following four nation-wide networks.
+The National Partnerships office is composed of Ensuring the Arts for Any Given Child, the Kennedy Center Alliance for Arts Education Network, and Partners in Education.
+The VSA and Accessibility office manages the VSA affiliates network.

 - The Kennedy Center Alliance for Arts Education Network (KCAAEN)

 The mission of the KCAAEN is to advance learning in and through the arts for all students.